cr806/phorest_pipeline/INTERNAL_FILES/Network_Setup.md

   - Leave other tables blank, click 'Add'

 - When the pi is connected to the laptop, this connection should automatically become active.

-NB: this automatic switching between static and DHCP does not seem to work on the pi.